 The lump sum plans pay a cash benefit directly to you upon diagnosis.
 Here is where we need to determine what amount fits your specific needs and budget.
 The rule of thumb is to cover six months of bills at a minimum.
 You may also need to cover the deductible and co-insurance of your health plan.
 Together this will provide you the benefit amount needed.

 Where do I purchase these plans?

 As this type of coverage becomes more visible and people are made aware of the benefits, then this product will be offered by everyone.
-We feel the agent plays a tremendous role in explaining the benefits of plans available and determining what is best for you.
+Your licensed agent or broker plays a tremendous role in explaining the benefits of plans available and determining what is best for you.
 An agent is the professional in this picture and should be trusted to help.
 There are plenty of online sites making these plans available, but we still promote the use of a professional agent.
 You may also purchase plans through your workplace and you should do your homework as to plans available if no agent is available to help.
 Associations and credit unions are another good source for purchase.

 Do I qualify for coverage?

 Most offerings are "simplified issue" and they are generally for lump sum amounts under $70,000.
 Simplified issue is generally a few medical questions and with all "no" answers, you qualify.
 Benefits over $70,000 are subject to the underwriting process.

 You may find "guaranteed issue" plans in the group setting and it is exactly that, guaranteed issue.
 You may even qualify if you have been diagnosed in the past with cancer, heart attack or stroke.